 CFM has also appointed some related entities to provide services to the Fund.
 Like CFM, those related entities are all wholly owned subsidiaries of Cromwell Corporation Limited.
 They include Cromwell Property Services Pty Ltd (which provides property, facility management and leasing services), Cromwell Project & Technical Solutions Pty Ltd (which provides project management services to the Fund in relation to the direct property assets), Cromwell Operations Pty Ltd (which provides accounting and other administrative services to the Fund), Cromwell REIT Holdings Pty Ltd (which acts as trustee for some of the sub-trusts through which the Fund owns direct property), Cromwell BT Pty Ltd (which provides custodial services to the Fund) and Cromwell Capital Pty Ltd (which provides finance arrangement services to the Fund).
-During the financial half-year ending 31 December 2023 (exclusive of GST):
+During the half-year ending 31 December 2024 (exclusive of GST):

-- Cromwell Property Services Pty Ltd was paid \$676,625; - Cromwell Operations Pty Ltd was paid \$132,000; - Cromwell Project & Technical Solutions Pty Ltd was paid \$331,700; - Cromwell BT Pty Ltd, Cromwell Capital Pty Ltd and Cromwell REIT Holdings Pty Limited did not receive any fees.
+- Cromwell Property Services Pty Ltd was paid \$0.944 million; - Cromwell Operations Pty Ltd was paid \$0.132 million; - Cromwell Project & Technical Solutions Pty Ltd was paid \$0.072 million; - Cromwell BT Pty Ltd, Cromwell Capital Pty Ltd and Cromwell REIT Holdings Pty Limited did not receive any fees.

-The Fund has also entered into a lease with Cromwell Operations Pty Ltd in February 2023.
-The lease is for an office tenancy in one of the Fund's assets, 100 Creek Street Brisbane, with the seven year lease term commencing 1 March 2024.
-The commencing rent under the lease is \$587psm.
-The Fund has provided a \$4.02m incentive which Cromwell Operations Pty Ltd is taking as a rental abatement over the term of the lease.
+The Fund also entered a lease with Cromwell Operations Pty Ltd in February 2023.
+The lease is for an office tenancy in one of the Fund's assets, 100 Creek Street Brisbane, with the seven-year lease term commencing 1 March 2024.
+The commencing rent under the lease is \$587/psm per annum.
+The Fund has provided a \$4.021 million incentive which Cromwell Operations Pty Ltd is taking as a rental abatement over the term of the lease.